ajsuedkamp/weekend-jquery-server-calculator/README.md

 -[X] setup express app
 -[x] setup port to listen on
 -[x] create an html file with 2 input fields
--[x] add 4 buttons for math operations
+-[x] add buttons for math operations and clear

 ## Description